 Health Inequalities Communities of Practice

-Three new Health Inequalities Communities of Practice will bring together those who work and volunteer with people experiencing health inequalities from inclusion health groups and/or with protected characteristics in areas of deprivation in Buckinghamshire.
+The Health Inequalities Communities of Practice are bringing together those who work and volunteer with people experiencing health inequalities, from inclusion health groups and/or with protected characteristics in areas of deprivation in towns in Buckinghamshire (e.g., Aylesbury, High Wycombe)

 For example – the average life expectancy for a healthy male in the most deprived areas of Buckinghamshire is 63 years old and for a female, it’s 64 years old.
 Compare this to the least deprived areas where the life expectancy of a male is 70 years old and for a female its 72.